vin-ce/portfolio/README.md

 YAML files in src/assets/data:
 - homeData.yaml
-  - Subtitles
-  - Intro text
+  - subtitles, intro text, cover letter that replaces About section
-  - Which projects are shown and in what order.
+  - which projects are shown and in what order.
 Changes based on URL parameters

 - presentationURLs.yaml + pages/present.js
-  - Pushes `links` into browser history, presentation is navigated project to project by browser forward / back buttons
+  - pushes `links` into browser history, presentation is navigated project to project by browser forward / back buttons

 - projectsData.yaml, holds the data that goes on
   - home page carousel modules (components/homeProjectModule.js)